 The odds are good that you are simply experiencing ITBS (Iliotibial Band Syndrome) This is the most common complaint among runners, and it actually has a pretty simple fix.

 The primary symptoms of ITBS are pain and swelling on the outside of the knee, so many runners mistakenly believe they have a knee injury.
+View our website to know more about the legal help that can be obtained to help a speedy recovery.

 If you read the information below and follow through on it, we will have you back to full stride in no time.